godevsig/gshellos/docs/messagetracing.md

 make runc
 ```

-# Trace messages in gshellos commandline
+# Trace messages in gshell command line
+> `gsh --trace` and `gsh mtrace list` are deprecated, tracing gshell internal message types is for developers only.

 `gsh mtrace list` can lists available message types, which can then be used to `gsh --trace msgTypeName`
 ```shell
 cd gshellos